anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-18.md

 <hr>

 This concludes the lab.
-Proceed to the next module where you will learn to destroy the environment.
+Please proceed to the [next module](Module-19.md) where you will learn to destroy the environment.

 <hr>